sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 Functional requirements includes

  - Only a trusted NOS image should be able to load on the machine from ONIE environment
- - Signing the Broadcom SONiC NOS executible image with a given key and create an image in 'Signed ONIE Installable Image Format'
+ - Signing the Broadcom SONiC NOS executable image with a given key and create an image in 'Signed ONIE Installable Image Format'
  - Signing the Broadcom SONiC NOS grub and linux kernel with a given key so as to support secure boot
  - In case of failure in verification, load process should be aborted and ONIE mode should be enabled
  - Only a trusted SONiC-NOS image should be loaded on the machine from SONiC environment
- - User should be able to turn the secure boot feature on/off
+ - Secure boot support should be enabled/disabled via ONIE

 # Design